-Q. How much wetland and/or upland is required on a preservation-only project?
+Q. How much wetland and/or upland is required on a preservation project?
 All wetland?
 All upland?
 A combination?

 A. There is no set rule, but successful projects generally protect both wetlands and an upland buffer.
 Projects that protect areas under demonstrable threat (i.e., accessible from roads, within potential development areas, under threat from some activity other than development, etc.) will score higher.
 A parcel that is almost all wetland may not be scored as well by MNRCP reviewers since wetlands have a level of protection under state and federal law and the threat of direct impact to them is less.
 Additionally, upland buffers are important to maintain the integrity of aquatic resources by providing protection from secondary and indirect impacts and are considered an important part of preserving these resources.
-Conversely, a parcel that is almost all upland may not score well either.
-MNRCP is ultimately a wetland mitigation program and funds for the program are intended to preserve wetland resources and their buffers.
-Projects that are predominantly upland will not be viewed as favorably as those with a mix of wetlands and uplands.